USAJOBS/help-center/how-to/application/status.md

 ## Have questions about the job status?

 The hiring agency sends the status to USAJOBS.
 USAJOBS does not have any control over the status or lack of a status.
-You can access updates from the agency by using the **Track Your Application** link in your USAJOBS profile or [contact the staffing point of contact on the job announcement](../agency/contact/).
+You can access updates from the agency by using the **Track Your application** link in your USAJOBS profile or [contact the agency point of contact on the job announcement](../agency/contact/).